Apply for a new minerals permit

 Get familiar with the relevant legislation, rules and regulations

-Refer to Crown Minerals (Minerals Other than Petroleum) Regulations 2007 when making your application:
+Refer to Schedule 2 of the Crown Minerals (Minerals Other than Petroleum) Regulations 2007 when making your application:

 Collect information and prepare supporting documents for your application